Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

                         alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
-  --await-critical AWAIT_CRIT
+  --count COUNT         Number of measurements the reported values are
+                        averaged over.
+A disk has to stay above a threshold for the whole span to alert, so a single busy minute does not.
+Default: 5 --critical-await AWAIT_CRIT
                         CRIT threshold for the average time a read or write takes to complete, in milliseconds.
 Meant for a disk that is effectively hung.
 Supports Nagios ranges.
-                        Default: unset, latency is reported but does not alert --await-warning AWAIT_WARN
+                        Default: unset, latency is reported but does not alert --critical-throughput CRIT_THROUGHPUT
-                        WARN threshold for the average time a read or write takes to complete, in milliseconds.
+                        CRIT threshold for the throughput of a disk, as an absolute rate per second, in human-readable format (base is always 1024; valid qualifiers are B, KiB, MiB, GiB etc., see UNITS.md; a value without a qualifier is a number of bytes).
+Use it where the backing store has a known limit; `--warning` judges the same value against what the disk has been seen to manage instead.
 Supports Nagios ranges.
-Default: unset, latency is reported but does not alert
-  --count COUNT         Number of measurements the reported values are
-                        averaged over.
-A disk has to stay above a threshold for the whole span to alert, so a single busy minute does not.
-Default: 5
+Default:
+                        unset, throughput is judged against the observed maximum only.
+Example: `500M` alerts above 500 MiB/s.
   --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.